-Immigrant adolescent health, Part 2: Guidance for clinicians
+Immigrant Adolescent Health, Part 2: Guidance for clinicians

 - Health professionals can promote positive development in adolescent immigrants.
-Culturally and developmentally appropriate care includes social integration and identity development, inquiring about strengths, discussing confidentiality, and supporting inclusive, immigrant adolescent-friendly approaches.
+Culturally and developmentally appropriate care includes exploring social integration and identity development, inquiring about strengths, discussing confidentiality, and supporting inclusive, immigrant adolescent-friendly approaches.

 - Health care providers should routinely meet with immigrant adolescents alone for some portion of the visit(s), and conduct a strengths-based, confidential, developmentally appropriate psychosocial interview (using HEEADSSS/SSHADESS) to assess sensitive psychosocial issues.

 - Health professionals can promote healthy coping and behaviours, help to establish protective factors such as positive peer and family connections and caring relationships with adults, and ensure that approaches to care are culturally appropriate and relevant.

 - Health professionals should be aware that cultural, linguistic and religious integration can affect: